Code-Institute-Submissions/story-chain/README.md

 A logged in user will benefit from the full functionality of the site.
 The navigation will contain: 'Home', 'Profile (with their username for ease)', 'Add' and 'Logout'.
 This user can then add a new story by clicking the 'Add' button in the navigation or on their profile.
 The added functionality for this user is the ability to add a story, edit that story and even delete is.
 This functionality is restricted only to the user that is logged in and the creator of that content.
 A logged in user is also able to add content to a story written by another user.
 Again, add, edit and delete functionality is restricted only to the user that has created the content.
+There are 'cancel' and/or 'home' buttons with every form and/or action, to give the user the ability to abort any action without the use of the navigation or the back buttons in the browser.
 In the profile there will also be functions for changing once username, password and even delete their account.
 All this added functionality is also available to the site owner via an "admin" account.

+## Testing user stories:

 ***Registration***